Starting to look for a job can feel like quite a challenge, especially if you haven’t done it before or for some time.

 - Look for clues in things you have done in your life so far – at school, uni, in sport, activities, holidays, any work experience – paid or voluntary, or positions of responsibility you’ve held.
 What did you like – and not like – about them?

-- Who would you love to work for and why?
+- Which organisations would you love to work for and why?
 Or maybe you’d prefer to work for yourself… If so, what would you do?

 What am I good at or capable of getting good at?